ABOUT THE PROJECT

 Our vision is a countryside that is vibrant, sustainable, and fair.

-In 2025 we focus on three complex and interweaving themes that are key building blocks for the resilience of our rural areas:
+We focus on complex and interweaving themes that are key building blocks for the resilience of our rural areas, such as the future of CAP and the EU’s rural budget, education and generational renewal.

 Our objectives are to: